HannahForsythe/Spanish_dialects/Coding_challenge_1.md

     ylab("")
 ```

-The plot below shows us the following:
+The plot below shows us the following (left to right):

-1)  The pair chico:nino clearly distinguishes Argentinian/Paraguayan
-    from the other two.
-They also have a SLIGHTLY higher beber:tomar
-    ratio than the other two.
+1)  coche and carro are not frequent enough to be useful in this dataset
-2)  Spain is the only dialect with a conducir:manejar ratio over 1.
+2)  Spain is the only dialect with a conducir:manejar ratio under 1.
-3)  Paraguay has a particularly high ratio of decir: hablar
+3)  The ratio decir: hablar clearly separates Paraguayan from
-4)  coche and carro are not frequent enough to be useful in this dataset
+    Argentinian Spanish 4-5) The pairs tomar:beber and chico:nino
+    distinguish Argentinian/Paraguayan dialects from Mexcian/Spain.

 <!-- end list -->